Opportunity space

 If you have any questions, please use the chat function on this page for the quickest response – you'll find the icon in the bottom right-hand corner of your screen.
 It can guide you to the right information or connect you with the ARIA team if needed.
 We’ll update this page regularly with questions and answers.

-NB: clarification questions that need to be reviewed by the ARIA team should be submitted via the chat function no later than 4 days prior to the relevant deadline date.
+Nb: clarification questions that need to be reviewed by the ARIA team should be submitted via the chat function no later than 4 days prior to the relevant deadline date.
 Clarification questions received after this date will not be reviewed.